Are You a Frog? Warts and all?

 You don’t start a business with the intention of not being able to pay yourself what you are worth.

-You don’t plan that you will pay vendors late.
+You don’t plan to pay vendors late.

 You don’t lay in bed at night thinking, “I can’t wait to open my own store so that I can lay in bed at night worrying about how there is no cash flow.”